Skip to content

 Images

 All virtual machine instances are launched from images.
 We've provided a number of cloud images for popular operating systems already.
 For all the current images the initial username is the lower-cased name of the operating system.
 For example, for the Ubuntu images the username is ubuntu.
+We would recommend that you use Ubuntu if you're not sure, since this will be consistent with what we run on raptor.

 You can also upload your own images.
 Where possible these should be in RAW format.
 If they're likely to be of interest to others it might be worth asking us to provide it for everyone instead.